bitrix24/b24restdocs/api-reference/crm/timeline/logmessage/index.md

 {% note info "" %}

-Important: The methods [`crm.timeline.logmessage.get`](./crm-timeline-logmessage-get.md) and [`crm.timeline.logmessage.list`](./crm-timeline-logmessage-list.md) only return records previously created using [`crm.timeline.logmessage.add`](./crm-timeline-logmessage-add.md).
+Important: The methods [`crm.timeline.logmessage.get`](./crm-timeline-logmessage-get.md) and [`crm.timeline.logmessage.list`](./crm-timeline-logmessage-list.md) only return records that were previously created using [`crm.timeline.logmessage.add`](./crm-timeline-logmessage-add.md).
 System records cannot be retrieved using these methods.

 {% endnote %}